johnbillion/fair-tools/README.md

 ### Check verification key

-Checks if a verification key is present in the DID document's verification methods.
+Checks if a verification key is valid by checking that it's present in the DID document's verification methods.

 ```bash
 fair-tools did verification-key check \